You’ve scheduled a week of Instagram content, but now you can't find it. Where did it go? Did it save as a draft, or is it actually queued up?

 For a deeper dive into permissions and other scheduling essentials, check out our ultimate guide to scheduling Instagram posts.

 Pro Tip: Timing is crucial.
 Data shows that nano-influencers often see peak engagement on weekdays between 5-7 PM, while macro-influencers do better on Monday mornings.
 Instagram's algorithm rewards consistency, so scheduling 2-4 high-quality Reels per week can maintain momentum better than sporadic posting.
-You can find more data on the best times to post on Instagram from Sprout Social.
+For a full breakdown by day, niche, and audience size, see our guide on the best time to post on Instagram.
+You can also review Instagram's official help page on scheduling for the latest feature details.

 Method 3: Using a Third-Party Tool for a Unified View